-In early stages, etching appears as rainbow-colored film similar to an oil-on-water film.
-As etching progresses, this film changes to opaqueness, which appears similar to filming except that it cannot be removed or repaired since etching is an eating away of the glass.
+In the early stages, etching just appears as a rainbow coloured film on the glass.
+This can look similar to the film that appears when oil sits on water.
+As the etching progresses, this film changes to opaqueness.
+This can initially appear similar to the filming, but at this stage it cannot be removed or repaired.
+This is because the etching process is actually eating away at the glass.

 Whilst etching on glass can occasionally be caused by soft water, there is no doubt that it is a far worse problem when hard water is involved.
 When combined with high temperatures, the high mineral content in hard water will leave scale deposits and marks on your glassware.
 These mineral deposits make the glass appear cloudy and are often stubborn and difficult to remove.
 If left uncleaned, they can eventually etch into the structure of the glass, causing permanent damage.